tidalcycles/tidal-doc/blog/tidal_profile_Eloi_el_Bon_Noi.md

 I'm particularly interested in the ability to create complex iterative structures and the flexibility it gives you to manipulate the sound.
 Sometimes, when I finish writing one of my endless scripts, I'll run it and spend some time listening to what Tidal comes up with. *I'm fascinated by the code's ability to generate unexpected structures all the time.*

 **What inspires you?**
 I am often inspired by the work of other composers and live coders.
 I'm always looking for sessions on YouTube of artists I'm interested in.
 I don't have a programming background so I often design my processes starting from those of other colleagues.
 In terms of genres, I spent a few years listening to a lot of 20th and 21st century contemporary music, but now I'm quite interested in the experimental electronic music scene.
-Lately I've been listening to a lot of glitch music that I discovered on Bandcamp.
+Lately I've been listening to a lot of glitch music that I discover on Bandcamp.
 I love browsing Bandcamp.

 **How do you approach your livecoding sessions?**
 I am currently presenting a series of short pieces, the "Rumble machines", which is basically a catalogue of algorithmic processes for generating sound and modeling it on the fly.
 It's a show designed to be listened to in good conditions, but it is not oriented to the dance floor.
 I'm working on the possibilities of a script that allows me to mix pieces from other artists and manipulate them with the typical Tidal Cycles processes because I want to be able to offer a rave show.